 Let’s quickly run through the different types of Digital Marketing platforms and media that can be used in business.
 However, don’t think that you will need every platform.
 You can employ all of them if your business is such that it can make use of all of these services for more returns.
 Always calculate your gains and losses before investing.

-Check out this video elucidating Digital Marketing:
+Check out this Digital Marketing Full Course video:

 Search Engine Marketing (SEM)